Volumizing Hair Iron At A Glance

 Step 3: Adjusting the Temperature

-As noted in the above explanation, this hair volumizing iron comes with adjustable temperature settings, catering to different hair types.
+As noted in the above explanation, this iron comes with adjustable temperature settings, catering to different hair types.
 Fine hair may require a lower heat setting, while thicker or coarser hair might benefit from a higher temperature.
 Experiment to find the temperature that works best for your unique hair type.
 Starting low and working up to higher heat helps to minimize damage.

 Step 4: Using the Iron